yczeng/dell-benchmarking/README.md

 ```
 ### Benchmarking with multiple GPUs in the server setup
 Change line 13 in `Makefile.giexec` from "CC = g++" to "CC = mpicxx"

 Download Open MPI: https://www.open-mpi.org/software/ompi/v2.1/

 Replace the old `giexec.cpp` file with the one contained in the repo.

+To run, add `mpirun -np 4`, replacing 4 with the number of GPUs in your server setup, in front of the commands starting with `./bin/giexec/` listed above.

 ## Converting data to images per second.
 Copy and paste output in a text file with the times separated by the batch file.
 See `AlexNetData` as a sample file for format.